Rollcage Stage II: Reception

 Rollcage Stage II received "favourable" reviews, while Death Track Racing received "average" reviews, according to the review aggregation website Metacritic.
 Daniel Erickson of NextGen said of the former's European version, just over six months before its U.S. release date, "A wonderful surprise, Rollcage Stage II is everything Wipeout 3 should've been but wasn't."
 Electronic Gaming Monthly, The Electric Playground, Official U.S. PlayStation Magazine, and Game Informer also gave the same European version average to positive reviews, also over six or seven months before its U.S. release date.
 GamePro said of the European PlayStation import while it was still in development, "Be warned: This game is tough to tame, even if you have the steady hand/eye coordination of an expert racer.
 Nevertheless, no other PlayStation racer can deliver the stomach-churning chaos of Rollcage Stage II.
 If your constitution and nerves can stand it, it's an enjoyably wild ride."
 (Note: GamePro gave the European PlayStation import 4.5/5 for graphics, 3.5/5 for sound, and two 4/5 scores for control and fun factor in an early review.)
+GameSpot praised the game's sound effects and variety in gameplay modes, and said the game's graphics and physics were an improvement over its predecessor.
+However, they criticized the game's soundtrack.